apache/druid/docs/querying/sql.md

 The `APPROX_QUANTILE_DS` and `DS_QUANTILES_SKETCH` functions can fail with an `IllegalStateException` if one of the sketches for the query hits `maxStreamLength`: the maximum number of items to store in each sketch.
-See the [GitHub issue](https://github.com/apache/druid/issues/11544) for more details of the bug.
+See [GitHub issue 11544](https://github.com/apache/druid/issues/11544) for more details.
 A known workaround is raising the max stream length to something higher by setting `approxQuantileDsMaxStreamLength` in the query context.
 Since it is set to 1,000,000,000 by default, you don't need to override it in most cases.
 See [accuracy information](https://datasketches.apache.org/docs/Quantiles/OrigQuantilesSketch) in the DataSketches documentation for how many bytes are required per stream length.